Robert Millikan: Oil drop experiment

 The elementary charge is one of the fundamental physical constants, and accurate knowledge of its value is of great importance.
 His experiment measured the force on tiny charged droplets of oil suspended against gravity between two metal electrodes.
 Knowing the electric field, the charge on the droplet could be determined.
 Repeating the experiment for many droplets, Millikan showed that the results could be explained as integer multiples of a common value (1.592 × 10−19 coulomb), which is the charge of a single electron.
 That this is somewhat lower than the modern value of 1.602 176 53(14) x 10−19 coulomb is probably due to Millikan's use of an inaccurate value for the viscosity of air.

-Although at the time of Millikan's oil-drop experiments it was becoming clear that there exist such things as subatomic particles, not everyone was convinced.
-Experimenting with cathode rays in 1897, J. J. Thomson had discovered negatively charged 'corpuscles', as he called them, with a charge-to-mass ratio 1840 times that of a hydrogen ion.
+Although at the time of Millikan's oil drop experiment, it was becoming clear that there exist such things as subatomic particles, not everyone was convinced.
+Experimenting with cathode rays in 1897, J. J. Thomson had discovered negatively charged "corpuscles", as he called them, with a charge-to-mass ratio 1840 times that of a hydrogen ion.
 Similar results had been found by George FitzGerald and Walter Kaufmann.
 Most of what was then known about electricity and magnetism could be explained on the basis that charge is a continuous variable.
 This in much the same way that many of the properties of light can be explained by treating it as a continuous wave rather than as a stream of photons.

-The beauty of the oil-drop experiment is that as well as allowing quite accurate determination of the fundamental unit of charge, Millikan's apparatus also provided a 'hands on' demonstration that charge is actually quantized.
+The beauty of the oil drop experiment is that as well as allowing quite accurate determination of the fundamental unit of charge, Millikan's apparatus also provided a 'hands on' demonstration that charge is actually quantized.
 General Electric Company's Charles Steinmetz, who had previously thought that charge is a continuous variable, became convinced otherwise after working with Millikan's apparatus.